aysusayin/Storage-Manager/README.md

-A Storage Manager design and implementation
+# Storage Manager Design and Implementation

 ## How to run?